Overview

 Basic Features

-- Flexible JOSE Target: Token can be read from body, Authorization header, or selected variable; dynamic selection can be made with Query Builder in variable scenarios.
+- Flexible JOSE Target: Token can be read from body (Body), Authorization header (Authorization Header), or selected variable (Choose from Variable); in variable scenarios it is assigned with variable selector.

-- Identity and Role Broadcasting: User identity and role information extracted from request can be carried to subsequent services via header, supporting centralized authorization control.
+- Identity and Role Broadcasting: User identity extracted from request can be added to header via Add User to Header (User Header Name required); supports centralized authorization control.

 - Active/Passive Status Control: Easily change the active or passive status of the policy (active/passive toggle).
 In passive mode, the policy is not applied but its configuration is preserved.